Feature request #8689

 I think both of these would provide considerable increases to the speed of listing tables in the QGIS Oracle provider where there are lots of tables.

-#3 Updated by Ken Karlsson over 4 years ago
+#3 Updated by Ken Karlsson almost 6 years ago

 We have the same problem, but we have to wait for hours before all tables are listed when trying to add an Oracle Spatial-layer.